Chen Jitang: Guangdong governor

+Fifth campaign

 During Chiang Kai-shek's fifth campaign against Jiangxi Soviet, he named Chen as commander-in-chief of the southern front, commanding over 300,000 troops, or 30% of the 1,000,000 total Nationalist force mobilized against the communist base.
 Chen's job was to blockade the southern border of the communist base and prevent them from escaping from the south.
 However, ever suspicious that Chiang's true intent was to take over his territory as Chiang did to the local warlords in Fujian earlier, he participated in the campaign only half-heartedly.

 Although 300,000 of his troops were mobilized on paper, he only deployed 180,000, and their deployment was not complete until well after the Chinese Red Army had already passed Chen's territory.
 Furthermore, Chen made a secret deal with the communists that would ensure the Chinese Red Army would pass through his territory as fast as possible, while his forces would not stop them in the process.
 This arrangement would ensure the communists would be out of Chen's territory rapidly and that his forces would occupy the region the communists had passed, thus eliminating any excuse for Chiang Kai-shek to send troops into Chen's territory for potential takeover.
 The deal was carried out successfully and neither Chen nor the communists lost anything.

-Chen's autonomous control of Guangdong was formalised through the establishment of the Southwest Political Council and the Southwest Headquarters of the Kuomintang Central Executive Committee.
+Conspiracy

 In May 1936 Chen's biggest political supporter, Hu Hanmin, died.
 Chiang thought of weakening Chen further by suggesting ending Guangdong's autonomy.
 Chen immediately reacted by conspiring with the New Guangxi clique to overthrow Chiang under the pretext of his failure to confront Japanese aggression.
 This proved to be counterproductive to his efforts, as many of his men saw this as a weakening in the unification against the imminent Imperial Japanese onslaught and defected to the central government, including future ace-fighter pilot in the Second Sino-Japanese War, Cen Zeliu.
 After months of political maneuvering, bribery, defections and negotiations, the Liangguang incident was resolved peacefully with Chen resigning in July and fleeing to Hong Kong.
 Guangxi abandoned the plot in September.
 This is seen as a preview of the more infamous Xi'an Incident in December, which involved the kidnapping of Chiang.

+Late career

-During World War II he was a member of the National Government, Supreme National Defense Commission and Strategic Commission, also taking up the agriculture and forestry ministry of the cabinet.
+During World War II Chen was a member of the National Government, Supreme National Defense Commission and Strategic Commission, also taking up the agriculture and forestry ministry of the cabinet.
 He was named governor of Hainan Island (then part of Guangdong province) after the war.
 He fled to Taiwan in April 1950, when Hainan came under Communist control, and was named a "Strategic Adviser of the President."
 He died on November 3, 1954, in Taipei, Taiwan, and is buried in Beitou District.